arend-lang/site/src/documentation/tutorial/PartII/hprops.md

 {%arend%}
 \func isSet (A : \Type) => \Pi (a a' : A) -> isProp (a = a')

--- By definition equality is mere porosition for sets
+-- By definition equality is mere proposition for sets
 \func equality-isProp {A : \Type} (p : isSet A) (a a' : A) : isProp (a = a') => p a a'
 {%endarend%}